danjonesio/AoI-Subnet-Calculator/README.md

 # Art of Infra - Subnet Calculator

 A professional subnet calculator built with Next.js and shadcn/ui for network engineers and IT professionals.
+Deployed on Cloudflare Pages for fast, global access.

 ## Features